NelsonMinar/vector-river-map/README.md

 [Homebrew](http://mxcl.github.io/homebrew/); see also this [guide to open source geo on the Mac](https://github.com/nvkelso/geo-how-to/wiki/Installing-Open-Source-Geo-Software:-Mac-Edition).
 On Ubuntu most software is available via
-`apt-get`, although the more recent versions from the [UbuntuGIS PPA](https://wiki.ubuntu.com/UbuntuGIS) are recommended.
+`apt-get`, although PostGIS 2 from the [UbuntuGIS PPA](https://wiki.ubuntu.com/UbuntuGIS) is necessary.
+See below for extra Ubuntu notes.
 Other Linux distributions can probably install the required software via their native package system.
 If the code is available on [PyPI](https://pypi.python.org/pypi) I prefer to install Python code with